fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 9.md

 - **Film review questions:**
     1. Briefly summarize the topic of the film
     2. What are its themes?
 What issues does the film-maker raise?
 What is the purpose of the film?
+        - Hopelessness
+        - Vulnerability
+        - (lack of) fairness/justice
+        - Liminality
     3. Evaluate the representation of refugees in the films.
 How are refugees portrayed?
 How are these portrayals in conversation with our readings?
 Are the representations of refugees helpful to raising awareness and ultimately supporting those fleeing persecution, conflict, etc?
 What are your critique(s) of the film?
         - Refugees as people in a state of permanent transit and displacement
         - Allowing people to become refugees as an act of cruelty; robbing people of all security and normalcy, reducing them to helpless people without agency over their future at the mercy of unwelcoming host countries
+        - The film is portraying refugees as people deserving of respect and humane consideration.
+        - Ai Weiwei created this film to humanize refugees.
+To recognize each one as individuals with individual needs and aspirations beyond their immediate situation; Ai Weiwei is demanding the viewer to respect the struggles of refugees and empathize with their lives on a more personal and human level than explored by the media

 - Displaced people as people united under a common struggle
     - How is this idea presented in the film?